15 Questions to Ask Yourself (& Your Team!) Before the Work From Home Transition

 Final thoughts: Is the work from home transition right for your team?

 Remote work can be a complicated experience for employers and employees alike.
-There are many things to work out logistically before remote work can be feasible for your company.
+There are many logistical, cultural, legal, and operational questions to answer before a work from home transition is feasible for your company.

 Have you recently switched to remote work?
 What tips would you give to others considering making the change?
 Let us know in the comments below!